Adipa-G/IOT/ESP32-Scheduler/README.md

 2. Using the credentials in the screen, connect to the wireless network.
 3. Go to URL "http://esp32scheduler.org"
 4. This will bring up the web portal.
-5. In order to connect to a Wi-Fi endpoint select `Connect to Wi-Fi` option from the menu.
+5. To connect to a Wi-Fi endpoint select `Connect to Wi-Fi` option from the menu.
 This will show following screen.
 Set your Wi-Fi endpoint credentials and save.
 URL on new network is displayed in the screen.
 Make sure to connect your device to the Wi-Fi network before browsing to this URL.

     ![Wi-Fi config](/ESP32-Scheduler/images/wi-fi-config.png?raw=true "Wi-Fi config")

-6. In order to setup a schedule please use the `IO Schedule Configuration` from the menu.
+6. To setup a schedule please use the `IO Schedule Configuration` from the menu.
 This allows the user to setup a new schedule for a given GPIO pin.
+Note that the schedule is stored in UTC time.
+If there's a daylight savings, then the trigger time would change.

     ![IO config](/ESP32-Scheduler/images/io-config.png?raw=true "IO Config")